Call to Short Story Writers: Four Weeks 'til Deadline!

 Interview with Steven Price, Far Horizons Contest Judge

-Malahat publicity manager Patrick Grace talks influence, fearlessness, and the dark places of writing with acclaimed poet and novelist Steven Price, judge for the 2017 Far Horizons Award for Short Fiction.
+Malahat publicity manager PJ Grace talks influence, fearlessness, and the dark places of writing with acclaimed poet and novelist Steven Price, judge for the 2017 Far Horizons Award for Short Fiction.

 PG: The late American poet John Berryman said, "We must travel in the direction of our fear."
 As a professor of fiction and poetry, what has your experience been with emerging writers sticking to "safe" topics in their writing versus tackling the unknown, the strange, the luminous?